Fri3dCamp/badge_firmware_MicroPythonOS/README.md

 # Notes

 - The config file `internalsd/2026/retro-go/config/global.json` is currently set to "buzzer" to have some audio out, so to have headset output, the user has to change this in the Duke Launcher settings.
 This could be automated (for example, detecting the Communicator Add-On) but for now it's manual.
+- The .zip files could be compressed slightly more by rezipping with the -9 option for maximal compression